 Or, if you start Unity or click File\Open Project, you’ll see a project list.
 Select the desired project and Unity will take care of the rest.

 If your project isn’t listed, click the Open button to bring up a system dialog box.
 Instead of searching for a particular file, try navigating to the top-level directory of your Unity project and click Select Folder.
 The engine will detect the Unity project within the folder and open it.

 When you open an older Unity project, you may get a warning from Unity that the project was created with an older version of Unity.
 All this means is that Unity may re-import all your assets.
 That is, it will create new metadata for all your assets.
 Needless to say, for large games, this re-import could take a long time.
 Also, since Unity is updating your project, you should ALWAYS make a backup first.

 Once your project is open, take a look at your Hierarchy and count the GameObjects.

-Your first thought may be three because you added three GameObjects in the last chapter: arena, space marine body and space marine head.
+Your first thought may be three because you added three GameObjects in the previous tutorial: space marine body and space marine head.

 However, there are two other GameObjects: Main Camera and Directional Light.
 Remember how Unity creates these by default?
 Yes, these are also GameObjects.

-As you can see, you have a pile of GameObjects:
+As you can see, you have so many GameObjects: